Ostarbeiter: Repatriation

 Female forced laborers wearing "OST" (Ostarbeiter) badges are liberated from a camp near Lodz.

-After the war many of the Ostarbeiter were initially placed in DP (displaced person) camps from which they were then moved to Kempten for processing and returned to their country of origin, primarily the USSR.
-The Soviets also used special Agit brigades to convince many Ostarbeiter to return.
+After the war many of the Ostarbeiter were initially placed in DP (displaced person) camps from which they were returned to their country of origin, primarily the USSR.
 Many Ostarbeiter were still children or young teenagers when they were taken away and wanted to return home to their parents.
 Others who became aware of or understood the postwar political reality declined to return.
+The Soviet authorities used special Agit brigades to convince many Ostarbeiter to return.

 Those in the Soviet occupational zones were returned automatically.
-Those in the French and British zones of occupation were forced to return under the terms of the Yalta Agreement, which stated that "Citizens of the Soviet Union and of Yugoslavia were to be handed over to their respective countries, regardless of their consent".
+Those in the French and British zones of occupation were forced to return under the terms of the Yalta Agreement.
 In October 1945, General Eisenhower banned the use of force in repatriation in the American Zone.
 As a result, many Ostarbeiter began to escape to the American Zone.
 Some, when faced with return to Soviet reality, chose to commit suicide.

 Upon return to the Soviet Union Ostarbeiter were often treated as traitors.
 Many were transported to remote locations in the Soviet Union and were denied basic rights and the chance to get further education.
 Those who returned home were also physically and spiritually broken.
 Moreover, they were considered by the authorities to have "questionable loyalty", and were therefore discriminated against and deprived of many of their citizenship rights.

 Ostarbeiter suffered from state-sanctioned stigmatisation, with special references in their passports (and the passports of their children and relatives) mentioning their time in Germany during the war.
 As a result, many jobs were off-limits to anyone unlucky enough to carry such a status, and during periods of repression former slave labourers would often be ostracised by the wider Soviet community.
 Many victims have testified that since the war they have suffered a lifetime of abuse and suspicion from their fellow countrymen, many of whom have accused them of being traitors who helped the Germans and lived comfortably in the Third Reich while Ukraine burned.

-Pensions and retribution
+Legal assessment

+The execution of the Ostarbeiter program was formally designated as a war crime and a crime against humanity during the post-war Nuremberg trials.
+The International Military Tribunal found the program's chief architect, Fritz Sauckel, guilty of these charges for overseeing the forced deportation and camp internment of millions of Soviet civilians.

+Compensation

 In 2000 the Foundation "Remembrance, Responsibility and Future", a project of the German Federal Government and 6,500 companies of the German Industry Foundation Initiative, was established, which disbursed 10 billion Deutsche Mark (5.1 billion €) to the former forced laborers.
 This is roughly one-off payment of €2,000 per worker, much less than the inflation-adjusted value of their work.
 Of the over 2 million Ostarbeiter in Ukraine, 467,000 received a total amount of €867 million, with each worker being assigned a one-time payment of 4,300 marks.
 The last payments were made in 2007.